tkarabela/pysubs2/docs/index.rst

         line.text = "{\\be1}" + line.text
     subs.save("my_subtitles_edited.ass")

-pysubs2 works with Python 3.7 or newer.
+The library works in Python 3.7 or newer, with no extra dependencies.
 It’s available under the MIT license (see bottom of the page).

-To install pysubs2, just use `pip <https://pypi.python.org/pypi/pip>`_: ``pip install pysubs2``.
+To get started, simply install it using `pip <https://pypi.python.org/pypi/pip>`_: ``pip install pysubs2``.
 You can also clone `the GitHub repository <https://github.com/tkarabela/pysubs2/>`_ and install via ``python setup.py install``.

 If you find a bug or have something to say, please let me know `via GitHub <https://github.com/tkarabela/pysubs2/issues>`_ or